Cévennes: Modern

 In the 21st century, the region still has a large community of French Protestants.
 They identify as Huguenots, descendants of peoples who have inhabited the mountains since before the 16th century.
 During the reign of Louis XIV, much of the Huguenot population fled France, particularly following the Revocation of the Edict of Nantes in 1685.
 The Protestant community in the Cévennes largely remained in place, protected from attack by the hilly terrain.
 This area became a refuge from persecution for other Huguenots during the time.

 In 1702, this Huguenot population, dubbed the Camisards, rose up against the monarchy to protect their religious freedom.
 The two sides agreed to peace in 1715, which enabled the local Protestant Huguenot population to continue living in the Cévennes.
 Their descendants have continued to live there to the present day.
-Other descendants reportedly include: Davy Crockett, Johnny Depp, the Rockefeller and Courtauld families, and Laurence Olivier.

 During World War II, a network of families in the Cévennes sheltered a number of Jews from capture by the Nazis.
 These efforts, organized by local Protestant pastors, ultimately protected hundreds from capture and likely death.